SLawsonWoods/Telco_Churn_Project/README.md

 **Business Goals**
 Find drivers for churn at Telco.
 Why are customers churning?
-Construct a ML classificiation modelthat acc
+Construct a ML classificiation model that accurately predicts churn for each customer.
-Document your process well enough to be presented or read like a report.
+Document the process well enough to be presented or read like a report.

-Audience
+**Audience**
 The Codeup Data Science Team.

 Project Deliverables